 API Enabled Business Applications

-Get accredited: complete the API Compatible Provider accreditation process (under definition, est. Q4 2021 publication on New Platform Partner’s Portal)
+Get accredited: complete the API Compatible Provider accreditation process (under definition, update to be communicated to the vendor community in 2022.)

 1. Service accreditation: SDK and/or Microgateway